Pre-K Frequently Asked Questions

 How do I apply to your program?

-Applications for the Chapel Hill-Carrboro City Schools Pre-K/Head Start Program are accepted on a year-round basis.
+Applications for the Chapel Hill-Carrboro City Schools Pre-K/Head Start Program are accepted during Open Enrollment each year from February 1 - April 15 for initial placements for the upcoming school year.
+Applications are then accepted on a year-round basis and accepted based on slot availability.
 Children who are three or four years old by August 31st are eligible to apply.
 Interested families must complete an application and provide supporting documentation.
-Applications are accepted year round.
-Our main registration for the following school year is in January-February.
-Applications for Dual Language Pre-K classes are processed in the same manner as all placements in our Pre-K program.
+Applications for Dual Language Pre-K classes are processed in the same manner as all other placements in our Pre-K program.

 What curriculum do you use?